Levator scapulae syndrome

 Chiropractic adjustments are performed anterior to posterior, lateral to medial, or a combination of both and vice-versa, depending on the position (right or left) of the injured muscle. (this must be done by a certified Chiropractor)

-1)Standing Levator Scapula stretch :
+1)Standing Levator Scapula stretch:

-This is the most effective exercise for Levator Scapula strain.
-To perform the exercise, stand up straight with feet place shoulder wide.
+This is the most effective exercise for the Levator Scapula strain.
+To perform the exercise, stand up straight with feet placed shoulder wide.
 Now, bend your chin to touch your chest with a slight deflection towards your right.
 Place your right hand on your head and pull down gently.
 You will feel a good stretch on the left side of your neck.
 Hold for 10 seconds and return to the neutral position.
 Repeat 3-5 times and then switch sides.

 2)Head Rolls